-Fallout is a game universe with tons of great characters, interesting stories, and badass weapons, but ever since Bethesda took over with Fallout 3 they’ve injected their signature brand of game design into the series.
+Fallout is a game universe with tons of great characters, interesting stories, and badass weapons, but ever since the Bethesda dev team took over with Fallout 3, they’ve injected their signature brand of game design into the series.
 It’s a style of game creation that encourages exploration and Fallout 4 has some of the most unique, iconic, and interesting places you’ll find in any game.
 Here are just a few of the ones we can’t wait to see up-close and personal inside a VR headset.

 The harsh world of Fallout is all about adapting.
 War never changes but that doesn’t mean the people affected by it don’t have to.
 A big part of Fallout 4 is reconstructing areas and crafting settlements, but one of the most impressive communities that already exists is erected atop the ruins of several boats and ships, in the harbor known as Libertalia.
 The views across the sea will be a wondrous site in VR.